Classification Trees with Valid Inference via the Exponential Mechanism: Asymptotic theory for inference

 \begin{proposition}{}{(Relative Differences)} Define the difference terms where $h\in \mathbb{C}^3(\mathbb{R})$ and $P$,$\Lambda$ are as defined in Definitions \ref{pivot: std} and \ref{defn: Lam}.
 Then, if the weak convergence in \eqref{WeakConv} holds. \end{proposition}

-As will be evident from our proof technique, our approach to establishing the sufficient conditions in Proposition \ref{prop: relativediff} is fundamentally different from previous work on asymptotic conditional inference in \cite{panigrahi2023carving, bakshi2024inference}.
-Below, we directly exploit properties of the exponential mechanism in \eqref{exp:mechanism} to derive these sufficient conditions.
+Such sufficient conditions are commonly used to establish asymptotic guarantees for conditional inference (see, e.g., \cite{panigrahi2023carving, bakshi2024inference}).
+However, as will be evident from our proof technique, our approach to verifying the sufficient conditions in Proposition~\ref{prop: relativediff} is fundamentally different from prior work: we directly exploit in our work properties of the exponential mechanism in~\eqref{exp:mechanism} to obtain these conditions.

 \paragraph{Verifying the sufficient conditions.} We now turn to verifying the sufficient conditions in Proposition \ref{prop: relativediff}, which form the core of our proof of Theorem \ref{thm: asymptotic validity}.
 The supporting results used in its proof are provided in Appendix~\ref{appendix:supporting}.